WiE Learning Community

 The Women in Engineering Learning Community (WiE LC) is designed to assist students in their transition to the study of engineering and the Ohio State University atmosphere.
-Students will move into their residence hall, Torres House, the home of the WiE Learning Community prior to Autumn Semester move-in day and spend time with faculty, alumnae, and students from various engineering disciplines.
+Students will move into their residence hall the home of the WiE Learning Community prior to Autumn Semester move-in day and spend time with faculty, alumnae, and students from various engineering disciplines.
 Through these interactions, participants will get a jump start on forming connections that will ensure their success as engineering students.
-WiE LC 2017 is sponsored by ArcelorMittlal and John Deere.
+WiE LC is sponsored by ArcelorMittlal, ENGIE and John Deere.

-WiE LC participants are required to participate in a WiE LC mentoring program and take a 1 credit Women in Engineering seminar class, ENGR 1195, which is taught by WiE Program Coordinator.
+WiE LC first year and second year WiE LC Peer Mentors are required to participate in a Women in Engineering seminar class, ENGR 1195 and ENGR 1195.02.
 Students will also be enrolled in a First Year Engineering course together.
 During the school year, the learning community will offer various social and career building events, as well as free tutoring for math and science courses

 Why Should YOU Participate in WiE LC?